 STOP SCHOOL SHOOTINGS NOW GOALS

-Tell your elected officials that you want them to ACT to STOP SCHOOL SHOOTINGS NOW.
-Following are some of the common-sense laws or changes to laws that we advocate:
+Tell your elected officials that you want them to ACT to STOP SCHOOL SHOOTINGS NOW!

-Implement a national program to fairly compensate owners of assault weapons and accessories who voluntarily turn them in for destruction.
+- Initiate Gun Buyback program using military spending budget.
+Implement a national program to fairly compensate owners of guns, assault weapons and accessories who voluntarily turn them in for destruction.

 Pass Federal Gun Violence Restraining Order Law which allows members of families, households, and law enforcement agencies to petition a court to remove a person’s access to guns if he or she poses an imminent danger to self or others.

 Fund government research or allow government entities such as the Centers for Disease Control and Prevention to commit funds to research gun violence as a public health issue.

 Eliminate the selling of weapons seized during criminal or suspected criminal activity, a common practice by law enforcement agencies in many states.

 Require gun owners to be licensed.
 One option is to implement a tiered licensing program that requires prospective and current owners to participate in training, demonstrate proficiency and maintain a history free from infractions to become licensed and before advancing to the next tier.
 For example, Tier 1 could be open to anyone age 18 or older and would be limited to revolvers and bolt-, lever- or slide-action rifles or shotguns.
 Tier 2 could be open to anyone age 21 or older who has achieved Tier 1 and meets the requirements for Tier 2 (tests for proficiency and knowledge of laws, etc.).
 Those meeting the requirements for Tier 2 would be allowed to owner semi-automatic handguns.
 And so on.

 Require every gun to be registered, similar to car registration.
 Licenses would include the name and qualifications of the gun owner, and would be subject to renewal at regular intervals.